 Girls Trip was a little too crude, too slapstick.
 I didn’t mind much, though, for it was genuinely fun to watch.

 Girls Trip Synopsis

 At the height of her career, writer Ryan Pierce has an epiphany and realises she badly misses her closest friends Sasha, Dina, and Lisa.
 She then decides to organise a weekend in New Orleans during the annual Essence Music Festival.
-In the crazy night that follows, the four friends rekindle their sisterhood, as well as come to terms with the failures in their lives they have kept hidden for far too long.
+In the crazy night that follows, the four friends rekindle their sisterhood, as well as come to terms with the life failures they have kept hidden for far too long.